neilscholtz/Udacity-Data-Engineer-Project1/README.md

 - Song data
 - User activity

-This data is stored in JSON files.
+This data is stored in JSON files and can be located in the 'data' folder.

 ## Key requirements